 For example, we need to know the location of a hole and the diameter so we tell the software to extract that information from a hole on the scan.
 The software will assume that the hole is perfectly circular and it will only extract the hole location and diameter based on a specified tolerance that way when the entity is transferred to CAD it will be parametric.

 So let’s see what this information would look like in SOLIDWORKS.

-As you can see there is some parametric solids and some cross-sections which are all in their relative location to each entity.
+As you can see there are some parametric solids and some cross-sections which are all in their relative location to each entity.
 From here, we need to use our simple modeling tools such as: extrudes, revolves, lofts, etc. Since this part is symmetrical we could have created a revolve pattern around the center axis but thinking down the road this would not provide adequate information for manufacturable drawings.

 Here is the breakdown of the build:

-At this point we have our simple CAD model in a parametric state the only things left would be the finishing features such as: chamfers and fillets.
+At this point we have our simple CAD model in a parametric state the only things left would be the finishing features such as chamfers and fillets.
 Also, we have a cut along each fin that changes in 3 dimensions.
-This will be a little hard to describe and most likely will be done on a CNC therefore, we can use the surface profile from the scan to create a cut out of the solid model.
+This will be a little hard to describe and most likely will be done on a CNC.
+Therefore, we can use the surface profile from the scan to create a cut out of the solid model.

 Since this cut will be symmetrical across each fin, we can use a revolve feature to cut the other fins.